 3. Chalk Your Arm

+This is definitely a heated topic as a lot of climbers have strong opinions about what’s using too much chalk.
 Some people who boulder don’t wear chalk bags on their waist and prefer to use a large chalk bucket and leave it on the mat.
-If you sweat as much as I do, halfway up the climb, the chalk dissolves on my hands.
+If you fear sweat as much as I do, halfway up the climb, the chalk dissolves on my hands.
 Another climber told me to put some extra chalk on my forearms so that when I need it I can easily transfer it to my hands.
 Also, if you’re petrified by heights while you’re climbing, it’s also less scary than having to reach behind you for your chalk bag.